Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Schedule Analysis

-- Against the Georgia Bulldogs, a top 100 team in our computer rankings, the Blue Devils registered their best win of the season on November 30, a 72-65 road victory.
+- The Blue Devils captured their signature win of the season on November 30, when they secured a 72-65 victory over the Georgia Bulldogs, who rank inside the top 100 (No. 55) in our computer rankings.

-- The Blue Devils have tied for the second-most Quadrant 1 victories in the nation (two).
+- The Blue Devils have tied for the second-most Quadrant 1 wins in the country (two).

-- Duke has tied for the 21st-most Quadrant 2 wins in the nation (one), but also has tied for the 46th-most Quadrant 2 defeats (one).
+- Duke has tied for the 21st-most Quadrant 2 wins in the country (one), but also has tied for the 48th-most Quadrant 2 defeats (one).

 Get tickets for any college basketball game this season at Ticketmaster!